Bezos I

-"Bezos I" is a song by American musical comedian Bo Burnham, appearing as the seventh song in his 2021 special Bo Burnham: Inside and its soundtrack of the same name.
+"Bezos I" is a song by American musical comedian Bo Burnham, appearing as the seventh song in his 2021 special Bo Burnham: Inside and its soundtrack.
 The song satirically describes Jeff Bezos, and later became a viral song on TikTok.

 Composition

 "Bezos I" lyrically contains a single chorus and verse.
 The former repeats the occupation, birth year, and name of Jeff Bezos, and the latter disingenuously praises Bezos' efforts and wealth.
 A synthesizer solo and a scream follow this, ending the song in under a minute.

 Reception

 The song garnered widespread usage on the video-based social media platform TikTok, being used to soundtrack various poor working conditions of Amazon employees.
-The song saw its highest popularity on July 20, 2021, the day of Bezos' space flight.
+The song saw its highest popularity on July 20, 2021, the day of Bezos's space flight.
 Through the day and July 21, "Bezos I" and its sequel "Bezos II" were collectively streamed 1.7 million times, a rise of 21%.
 This led to the song appearing on several charts globally.